RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 The official GitHub docs for creating a Personal Access Token are [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-⚠️ The token's owner must be a member of the organization, rather than an outside collaborator or other relation.
+⚠️ &nbsp;The token's owner must be a member of the organization, rather than an outside collaborator or other relation.

 Want to use a token with more restrictive scopes?
 Use [this guide](/docs/integrations/github-token/).